 1. Extensive Downtime Is Required

 The tummy tuck is one of the most extensive plastic surgery procedures, and you’ll need weeks to recover.
-The procedure involves making an incision from hip to hip, and extra skin and fat are removed, with the remaining skin being tightened.
+The procedure involves making an incision from hip to hip, and excess skin and fat are removed, with the remaining excess skin and fat being tightened.

 Patients should expect to rest and miss work for at least two or three weeks.
 During the first week or two, you will be tired, sore, and swollen.
 It’s also normal to have moderate pain during this period, but this will improve.